- Adrenal Cancer

 Chemotherapy is the use of anticancer drugs.
 These drugs kill or slow the growth of cancer.
 This treatment is not commonly used for uterine cancer.

-If you have chemotherapy, you’ll see a specialist.
-You may see either type of these doctors:
+If you have chemotherapy, you’ll see a specialist (you should see a specialist for surgery too).
+You may see either type of these doctors for chemotherapy:

 Medical oncologist.
 An internal medicine doctor who has had specialist training in using drugs to treat cancer.